meta-llama/llama-stack-apps/examples/agent_store/README.md

 +--------------+---------------+--------+-------------------+------------------------+--------------------------+
 ```

-### How to run evaluation ?
+## How to run evaluation ?
-First, you will need to provide a dataset of user input queries to evaluate on.
+First, you will need to provide a dataset of user input queries to evaluate on and their expected_answers.
 In the `bulk_generate` script, the script will generate responses using the Memory agent from the app using supplied offline docs and user input query prompts to generate responses.

 Running the above script will generate a new dataset with the generated responses and save it for scoring.